 Preamble.
 The Advisory Council on Historic Preservation (ACHP) developed this policy statement to establish a set of principles and rules that the ACHP will encourage federal agencies to adopt as they carry out their day-to-day responsibilities under Section 106 of the National Historic Preservation Act (NHPA).
-This statement also establishes a set of standards and guidelines that state agencies and local entities, Indian Tribes, industry applicants, and other relevant entities should, at a minimum, seek to implement in order to provide human remains, burial sites, and funerary objects the consideration and protection they deserve.
+This statement also establishes a set of standards and guidelines that federal and state agencies, local entities, Indian Tribes, industry applicants, and other relevant entities should, at a minimum, seek to implement in order to provide burial sites, human remains, and funerary objects the consideration and protection they deserve.

 This policy statement is not bound by geography, ethnicity, political or socioeconomic status, or a system of belief and recognizes that the respectful consideration for burial sites, human remains, and funerary objects is a human rights concern shared by all.
-However, the human remains, funerary objects, and burial sites of certain groups of people, including but not limited to Indian Tribes, Native Hawaiians, enslaved Africans and their descendants, and other Indigenous Peoples, have a higher probability of being unmarked and undocumented and thus more likely to be affected by development projects.
+However, the burial sites, human remains, and funerary objects of certain groups of people, including but not limited to Indian Tribes, Native Hawaiians, enslaved Africans and their descendants, and other Indigenous Peoples, have a higher probability of being unmarked and undocumented and thus more likely to be affected by development projects.
 As such, this policy statement emphasizes the need for consultation and coordination with those communities, including seeking consensus in decision making and providing deference to their practices, protocols, and preferences, where feasible.

 Section 106 requires agencies to consult and seek agreement with consulting parties on measures to avoid, minimize, or mitigate adverse effects to historic properties.
 Accordingly, and consistent with Section 106, this policy does not recommend a specific outcome from the consultation process.
-Rather, it focuses on issues and perspectives that federal agencies should consider in the course of carrying out their consultation and decision-making responsibilities.
+Rather, it focuses on issues and perspectives that federal agencies should consider while carrying out their consultation and decision-making responsibilities.
 The ACHP will incorporate these principles in its work and encourages federal agencies and other entities to apply the principles in this policy any time there is potential to encounter burial sites, human remains, or funerary objects.

-In many cases, federal agencies will be bound by other applicable federal, Tribal, state, or local laws that do prescribe a specific outcome, such as the Native American Graves Protection and Repatriation Act (NAGPRA).
-As such, the federal agency identifies and follows applicable laws and implements any prescribed outcomes.
-For undertakings on federal and Tribal land that encounter Native American human remains and funerary objects or for any museum collections receiving federal funds (including those of state or local government agencies) that include the former, NAGPRA applies.
+In many cases, burial sites, human remains, and funerary objects are subject to other applicable federal, Tribal, state, or local laws or protocols that may prescribe a specific outcome, such as the Native American Graves Protection and Repatriation Act (NAGPRA).
+In those scenarios, the federal agency should identify and follow all applicable laws or protocols and implement any prescribed outcomes.
 NHPA and NAGPRA are separate and distinct laws, with separate and distinct implementing regulations and categories of parties that must be consulted.
-Compliance with one of these laws does not equate to or fulfill the compliance
+Compliance with one of these laws does not equate to or fulfill the compliance requirements of the other.
+Implementation of this policy and its principles does not, in any way, change, modify, or detract from NAGPRA or other applicable laws.